tatisap/rsschool-cv/cv.md

 ```
 ***
 ### Work experience:
+I worked 4 years in RUE Belpharmacia as a pharmacist.

-I'm a beginner.
-I have no work experience yet.
+In development I'm a beginner.
+I have no work experience in this field yet.
 ***
 ### Education and courses:
 - Belarusian State Medical University (2017), qualification: pharmacist.